Emergency backstop training and guidance for installers

 Training and guidance to help the solar industry understand and meet the requirements of the new emergency backstop.

-To ensure we can keep safely installing rooftop solar and support the renewable energy transition, new, upgrading and replacement solar systems in Victoria will need to be installed to comply with the emergency backstop requirements.
+To keep safely installing rooftop solar and support the renewable energy transition, new, upgrading and replacement solar systems in Victoria need to be installed to comply with the emergency backstop requirements from 1 October 2024.

 This eLearning course is designed to guide solar installers through the new obligations for solar installations to be capable of being remotely turned off during system security emergencies.